-Li-Kai is the managing partner of McKinsey’s Malaysia office.
-He advises private and public sector clients on large-scale organizational and performance transformation programs.
-He works with executives, leaders, and boards on modernizing organizations and building successful, sustainable institutions in the face of industry or economic discontinuity.
+Li-Kai advises private and public sector clients on large-scale organizational and performance transformation programs.
+He works with executives, leaders and boards on modernizing organizations and building successful, sustainable institutions in the face of industry or economic discontinuity.

-Previously, Li-Kai led McKinsey’s education work globally.
-In this role, he advised school systems, vocational, and higher-education institutions on improving student learning outcomes, day-to-day experiences, and employment prospects.
+Prior to this, he was the global leader of McKinsey’s Education Practice.
+In this role, he advised school systems, vocational and higher-education institutions on improving student learning outcomes, day-to-day experiences and employment prospects.
 He has experience in the education sector in more than 30 countries across Asia, North America, the Middle East, Oceania, and Europe.

 - designing and helping implement large-scale programs to drive performance transformation, accelerated digitization, and improved productivity across a leading Asian conglomerate